 The FlagShip development package contains full compiler, libraries, tools and examples.
-All are located per default in the C:\Program Files\FlagShip folder and its sub-directories.
-In addition to, the Setup wizard (3) creates development environment using batch file named FlagShip_console.bat located in the installation directory and assigned to the "FlagShip7 MSVC Console" icon on your desktop.
+All are located per default in the C:\FlagShip8 folder and its subdirectories.
+In addition to, the Setup wizard (3) creates development environment using batch file named FlagShip8\\console.bat located in the installation directory and assigned to the "FlagShip8 64bit Console" and "FlagShip8 32bit Console" icons on your desktop.

-As with any compiler, the application program is based on source file, which is usual text file (with .PRG extension) created by any editor, e.g. Notepad, UltraEdit, JEdit and similar program editors.
+As with any compiler, the application program is based on source file, which is usual text file (with .PRG extension) created by any editor, e.g. Notepad, Notepad++, Atom, UltraEdit, JEdit and similar program editors.
 Do not use MS-Word or similar text processing software, since it often adds special formatting code into the text, which may create you headaches later.